VIPER (rover)

-VIPER (Volatiles Investigating Polar Exploration Rover) is a lunar rover developed at the NASA Ames Research Center.
-The rover would be tasked with prospecting for lunar resources in permanently shadowed areas of lunar south pole region, especially by mapping the distribution and concentration of water ice.
-The mission built on a previous NASA rover concept, the Resource Prospector, which had been cancelled in 2018.
+VIPER (Volatiles Investigating Polar Exploration Rover) is a lunar rover being developed at the NASA Ames Research Center.
+The rover's main mission is to prospect for lunar resources in permanently shadowed areas of lunar south pole region, especially by mapping the distribution and concentration of water ice.
+The mission is built on a previous NASA rover concept, the Resource Prospector, which had been cancelled in 2018.

 VIPER was to be carried aboard Astrobotic's Griffin lander as part of NASA's Commercial Lunar Payload Services (CLPS) initiative.

-In 2025, NASA released an Announcement for Partnership Proposal seeking U.S. companies to deliver and operate the completed VIPER rover on the Moon.
+However, NASA terminated the VIPER project in July 2024 due to cost increases and launch delays.
+NASA subsequently revived the project in September 2025, releasing an Announcement for Partnership Proposal seeking U.S. companies to deliver and operate the completed VIPER rover on the Moon.
 On September 19, 2025, NASA selected Blue Origin to carry VIPER to the Moon.
+Under this partnership, Blue Origin will design, test, and operate a lander to carry the rover to the moon.